deanpatel2/deanpatel2.github.io/work.md

 - Assisting in web integration of analytical insights and visualizations.
 - Creating data dashboarding visualizations in Tableau of key insights to be listed on a new website for the organization
-- Performing sentiment analysis on textual feedback from venture surveys to reveal trends in venture early stages
+- Performing sentiment analysis using VADER on textual feedback from venture surveys to reveal trends in venture early stages
 - Interacting with Salesforce API; specifics still unknown

 ---